 Our Fees and Financial Policy

 Full payment is due when services are rendered or inventory items are dispensed.
-We accept Cash, Personal Checks, Care Credit, Visa, MasterCard, and Discover.
-Writing a check when insufficient funds are available is illegal.
+We accept Cash, Personal Checks, Care Credit, Visa, MasterCard, American Express, and Discover.
+Writing a check when insufficient funds are available is illegal, as are post dated checks.
 A fee of $35 will be due immediately for all returned checks and the privilege of writing a check will be revoked.
-Post-deposit checks are not accepted.

 If you are unable to pay your bill and request a payment plan, we will process a Care Credit application for you.
 Care Credit is a medical credit company which provides full payment for veterinary care for eligible clients and accepts monthly payments until the balance is paid in full.